GSA Employee Performance Plan and Appraisal System

 4. Ensure the opportunity exists for employees to receive feedback regarding their performance;

-5. Ensure that performance appraisal results are used by managers and supervisors in making personnel decisions regarding training, awards, recognition, reassignments, details, promotions, reduction-in-grade, retention, and removal of employees;
+5. Ensure that performance appraisal results are used by managers and supervisors in making personnel decisions regarding training, awards, recognition, reassignments, details, promotions, reduction-in-grade, incentive programs, and removal of employees;

 6. Maintain appropriate records, submit required data and reports on the operation and effectiveness of the program, and take corrective action as warranted;